Mohammed-Alrawaf/System-Architecture-Dojo/README.md

 It includes:
 - architecture design
 - system flow and sequence diagrams
-- API contracts and payloads
+- service interfaces, data contracts, and payload structures
 - security and resilience mechanisms

 ---